pierrecariou/SEPA-generator/README.md

 ### About the Software

-Simple tool that will generate a SEPA valid XML File from a CSV File (or directly from an Excel file - .xls or .xlsx)
+Simple tool that will generate a SEPA valid XML File from a CSV File (or directly from an Excel file - .xls or .xlsx) It will validate/transform the inputs based on the ISO 20022 restrictions, thus ensuring the validity of the generated XML sepa file.

 ## Usage